-Pursuant to the Special Administrative Measures for Market Access of Foreign Investment (Negative List) (2021 Edition), or the 2021 Negative List, jointly issued by the NDRC and the MOFCOM on December 27, 2021 and enforced on January 1, 2022, the foreign investment related to design, manufacture and sale of electricity bicycles does not fall within the category of industries in which foreign investment is restricted or prohibited.
+Pursuant to the Special Administrative Measures for Market Access of Foreign Investment (Negative List) (2021 Edition), or the 2021 Negative List, jointly issued by the NDRC and the Ministry of Commerce on December 27, 2021 and enforced on January 1, 2022, the foreign investment related to design, manufacture and sale of electricity bicycles does not fall within the category of industries in which foreign investment is restricted or prohibited.
 The 2021 Negative List enumerates the restricted industries and the prohibited industries in relation to foreign investment, and the industries which do not fall within the 2021 Negative List, shall be administered under the principle of equal treatment to domestic and foreign investment.
-On March 15, 2019, the Foreign Investment Law of PRC, or the FIL, was issued by the National People's Congress and took effect on January 1, 2020, which also provides that the industries in which foreign investment is not restricted and prohibited shall be administered under the principle of equal treatment to domestic investment.
-On December 26, 2019, the State Council published the FIL Implementation Rules, which took effect on January 1, 2020.
-Furthermore, on December 19, 2020, the NDRC and the MOFCOM jointly issued the Measures for Security Review of Foreign Investment, effective on January 18, 2021, which provides detailed guidance regarding security review of foreign investment that has a potential impact on national security.
+On March 15, 2019, the Foreign Investment Law of PRC was issued by the National People's Congress and took effect on January 1, 2020, which also provides that the industries in which foreign investment is not restricted and prohibited the Implementation Rules of the Foreign Investment Law, which took effect on January 1, 2020.
+Furthermore, on December 19, 2020, the NDRC and the Ministry of Commerce jointly issued the Measures for Security Review of Foreign Investment, effective on January 18, 2021, which provides detailed guidance regarding security review of foreign investment that has a potential impact on national security.
+On July 25, 2023, the State Council issued the Opinions on Further Optimizing the Foreign Investment Environment and Increasing Efforts to Attract Foreign Investment, which provides certain policy supports aimed at vigorously attracting and utilizing foreign investment.

-Foreign investment in telecommunications companies in mainland China is governed by the Provisions on Administration of Foreign-Invested Telecommunications Enterprises, or the Foreign-Invested Telecommunications Enterprises Provisions, which were promulgated by the State Council on December 11, 2001, and amended on September 10, 2008 and February 6, 2016.
+Foreign investment in telecommunications companies in mainland China is governed by the Provisions on Administration of Foreign-Invested Telecommunications Enterprises Provisions, which were promulgated by the State Council on December 11, 2001, and amended on September 10, 2008 and February 6, 2016.
 The Foreign-Invested Telecommunications Enterprises Provisions prohibits a foreign investor from holding over 50% of the total equity interest in any value-added telecommunications service business in mainland China.
-On March 29, 2022, the State Council published the Decision of the State Council to Amend and Repeal Certain Administrative Regulations, among which the Foreign-Invested Telecommunications Enterprises Provisions is further amended.
+On March 29, 2022, the State Council published the Decision of the State Council to Amend and Repeal Certain Administrative Regulations, among which the Foreign-Invested Telecommunications enterprises Provisions is further amended.
 The latest version removes certain requirements for foreign-invested telecommunications enterprises and came into effect on May 1, 2022.
 We operate our website www.niu.com and our NIU app through Beijing Niudian and sell our e-scooters and peripheral products on the website.